wp-plugins/wp-social-bookmarking/readme.txt

 <b>Try the Demo</b>

-If you're interested in seeing what a default installation of Social Share has to offer, try out the Social Share Test Blog!

-<a target="_blank" href="http://www.easyfreeads.com/">WP Social Bookmarking Demo</a>
+If you're interested in seeing what a default installation of WP Social Bookmarking has to offer, try out the <a target="_blank" href="http://www.easyfreeads.com/">WP Social Bookmarking Demo</a>

 == Installation ==